kubedb/cli/docs/concepts/catalog/mysql.md

     image: "${KUBEDB_DOCKER_REGISTRY}/mysqld-exporter:v0.11.0"
   tools:
     image: "${KUBEDB_DOCKER_REGISTRY}/mysql-tools:8.0-v2"
+  podSecurityPolicies:
+    databasePolicyName: "mysql-db"
+    snapshotterPolicyName: "mysql-snapshot"
 ```

 ### metadata.name

-`metadata.name` is a required field that specify the name of the `MySQLVersion` crd.
+`metadata.name` is a required field that specifies the name of the `MySQLVersion` crd.
 You have to specify this name in `spec.version` field of [MySQL](/docs/concepts/databases/mysql.md) crd.

 We follow this convention for naming MySQLVersion crd: